lter/lterwg-resilience/README.md

-# Assessing the resilience of productivity to climate variability across management and climate gradients
+# Assessing the Resilience of Productivity to Climate Variability Across Management and Climate Gradients

 Principal Investigators:
 - David Hoover